These satellite photos show just how bad the situation is in Puerto Rico

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-To get an idea of how dire the situation is in hurricane-battered Puerto Rico, take a look at these before-and-after photos.
+To get an idea of how dire the situation is in hurricane-battered Puerto Rico, take a look at these before-and-after photos of the island.

-The images, from a National Oceanic and Atmospheric Administration satellite, offer aerial views of the island.
-One was taken on July 24.
-The other on Monday.
+The images, from a National Oceanic and Atmospheric Administration satellite, offer aerial views of the US commonwealth.
+One was taken July 24, the other Monday.

 The difference is stark.

-Normally the island's coastal towns and cities glimmer in a ring of light.
+Usually the island's coastal towns and cities glimmer in a ring of light.
 Not anymore.

+San Juan and other cities show the dim light of generator power.
+The island of Vieques is completely dark.

-Puerto Rico's energy grid took such a severe blow from deadly Hurricane Maria that the entire system is down.
-That means more than 3 million American citizens on the US commonwealth are without electricity.
+Puerto Rico's energy grid took such a severe blow from Hurricane Maria, a Category 4 storm, that the entire system is down.
+That means more than 3 million American citizens are without electricity.

-Restoring power to the island could take months, Gov. Ricardo Rossello says.
+Restoring power to the island could take months, Gov. Ricardo Rosselló says.

-"Damage is catastrophic," Ricardo Ramos, CEO of the Puerto Rico Electric Power Authority told CNN.
-"Transmission lines on the ground and conductors on the ground, and distribution poles broken in half.
-[It's] very, very disconcerting."
+"Damage is catastrophic," Ricardo Ramos, CEO of the Puerto Rico Electric Power Authority, told CNN, "(with) transmission lines on the ground and conductors on the ground, and distribution poles broken in half.
+(It's) very, very disconcerting."